-All the language around brands and brand practices can be varied and misunderstood.
-But we think it’s important to be on the same page with our clients.
+All the language around brands and branding definitions can be varied and misunderstood.
 The following definitions are included for that purpose.
 And as the world of brand-building continues to evolve, you can expect this glossary to as well.

 A name of a product, service or company that is not related to the industry in which it functions or in any way describes the offering.
 The word might be picked because the idea is important to the founder, suggests something about the origin of the organization, is evocative of a bigger metaphor, or borrows from a story or myth that helped inform the idea behind the organization.
 Some examples of abstract names include Apple, Google and Starbucks.
 See our guide: HOW TO: Develop A Great Brand Name.